 Documentation

-You can start a shell session within one or more of your project's application instances and connect to it via SSH in order to explore your project's filesystem in real time.
+You can start an SSH session within your project and connect to it via an SSH client in order to explore your project's filesystem in real time.

 Any changes made to the filesystem will not persist indefinitely!
 See the Limitations section below for more information.